adham-elaraby/catan-javafx/README.md

 - Add the public repo as public
 `git remote add https://github.com/FOP-2324/FOP-2324-Projekt-Student.git`

+- Make git not change `build.gradle.kts` because we all have different tu-id's `git update-index --assume-unchanged build.gradle.kts`

 - To Fetch:

 To pull any changes from public `git pull public main`